-If wildly different cultures share fall lantern-lighting festivals, from the Mid-Autumn Festival celebrated in China and Vietnam to Germany's St. Martin's Day festival, there must be some magic to the practice.
-Here's our perspective: the frustrating loss of daylight we used to rage against each time daylight saving time ended (aka “fall back”) is actually an incredible opportunity to stop and be mindful of the cycles of nature.
-It is also a chance to teach kids not to fight but to make the most of change—habits of mind that will help them navigate life.
+From the Mid-Autumn Festival celebrated in China and Vietnam to Germany's St. Martin's Day festival, cultures around the world celebrate late fall and early winter with festivals of light.
+This time of year is an incredible opportunity to stop and be mindful of the cycles of nature.
+It is also a chance to teach kids not to fight but to lean into change—a habit of mind that will help them navigate life.
 And, what better way to construct a learning moment than to take children outdoors at night with a colorful lantern that they have made?

 There's no shortage of ways to make lanterns.
 We really like this method and love doing it outside.